-Shoulder The portion of formed carriageway that is adjacent to the traffic the edge of usable carriageway and excludes any berm, verge, rounding or extra width provided to accommodate guideposts and guard fencing.
+Shoulder The portion of formed carriageway that is adjacent to the traffic lanes and flush with the surface of the pavement.

-Shoulder width Measurement taken from the outer edge of the traffic lane to vehicle tyre.
+Shoulder width Measurement taken from the outer edge of the traffic lane to the edge of usable carriageway and excludes any berm, verge, rounding or extra width provided to accommodate guideposts and guard fencing.

-Side friction factor (f) A measure of the frictional force between the pavement and the visibility occurs between the driver and an object or between two drivers at specific heights above the carriageway in their lane of travel.
+Side friction factor (f) A measure of the frictional force between the pavement and the vehicle tyre.

-Sight distance The distance, measured along the carriageway, over which the distance the vehicle travels at a design speed during a reaction time of 2.5 seconds.
+Sight distance The distance, measured along the carriageway, over which the visibility occurs between the driver and an object or between two drivers at specific heights above the carriageway in their lane of travel.